 But while discounting is a certainty, outcomes are not.
 Depending on the approach you take, discounting can spur growth or slow it.
-In a future post, I’ll show you how to use this lever to your advantage.
 Before we go there, let’s take a look at three common approaches to avoid, since they’re almost always counterproductive to achieving growth goals.

 1. “We never discount!”

 Some software companies believe their value proposition is stout enough, or marketplace advantage great enough, that there’s no need to discount.
 They may fear discounting would devalue their brand or lower MRR.
 And forget about pre-designing discounting into pricing strategy―that raises the terrifying specter of never being able to sell at full price again!

 Such fears are unfounded if discounting is done right.
 Moreover, a blanket anti-discounting policy hurts SaaS growth by:

 - Turning away potential customers who like your product but don’t think its value is aligned with its price.
 By refusing to discount, you deprive your company of the opportunity to prove the value of your product and earn customer loyalty.

 - Encouraging new customers to make smaller initial commitments.
 Your initial revenue takes a hit, but that’s not all.
 Because these customers may settle for a software tier that doesn’t fully meet their needs, they may have a less-than-optimal experience, dampening their receptiveness to subsequent offers.

 - Weakening upselling and cross-selling momentum.
 A no-discounts policy leaves you with very little flexibility to guide customers along a relationship path leading to increasing mutual value.